0w0i0n0g0/hangl_click_api/README.md

 ## Notification

+- __This project has been archived, so there are no more demo Heroku servers in operation.
+If you want, you can download the code and host the PHP yourself.
+Thank you.__

 - This api returns the click counts of the link shortener "han.gl" in the form of SVG.

 - If you want to use link shortener for this, go to : https://han.gl/